Capacity & Scaling Model

 Historical Peak Performance

-KPIs are tracked against defined QA gates and delivery definitions documented per project.
+KPIs are tracked against defined QA gates and agreed delivery definitions documented per project.

 Operating Principles